Settings tab

 Prerequisite: Both the engineering environment and the runtime environment must use at least TwinCAT version 3.1.4026.6.

-If the TwinCAT feature Core Boost is supported for a target system and is active, this is displayed in the TwinCAT Core Boost selection box after pressing the Read from Target button.
+If the TwinCAT feature Core Boost is supported for a given target system and is active, this is displayed in the TwinCAT Core Boost selection box after pressing the Read from Target button.
 To activate or deactivate the function, these settings must be activated on the target system using the Set on Target button.
-After changing this setting, the computer must be restarted.
+You must restart the computer after changing this setting.

 Settings tab 3: